-The Alaska Legislature last year put in place moratoriums on the disconnection of utility service or evictions because of nonpayment of rent, both of which expired last year.
-There is, however, still the CDC moratorium related to evictions.
+The Alaska Legislature last year put in place moratoriums on the disconnection of utility service or evictions because of nonpayment of rent.
+Both expired last year.

 WHAT’S BEING DONE TO HELP PEOPLE FACING EVICTION?

-Barnes said the program provides "an important bridge for renting families who have and may still be struggling through the pandemic as our economy recovers.”
+The program provides "an important bridge for renting families who have and may still be struggling through the pandemic as our economy recovers,” Barnes said.

 She said it also “gives peace of mind to the landlords who are dependent on the income and keep the overall housing market healthy.”
 More than 8,000 landlords, many who own multifamily dwellings like duplexes, are participating, Barnes said.